 Queen Mary University of London (QMUL) is one of the UK’s leading research-focused higher education institutions.
-With over 21,000 students, 4,000 staff and an annual turnover of £300m, of which £2.5m is derived from commercial hospitality services, it is one of the largest University of London colleges.
+One of the largest University of London colleges, it has over 21,000 students, 4,000 staff and an annual turnover of £300m, of which £2.5m is derived from commercial hospitality services.

-We spoke to the Head of Catering and Hospitality, Graham Brundle, who oversees the hospitality and catering department at QMUL, to discuss the challenges faced in adding greater transparency and control into catering procurement and purchasing:
+Head of Catering and Hospitality, Graham Brundle oversees the hospitality and catering department at QMUL, and explained the challenges faced in adding greater transparency and control into catering procurement and purchasing: